The-Chinese-Room/InkpotDemo/README.md

 				WBP_Display
 					- the main display widget, this is where most of the Ink logic lies.
 				WBP_Choice
-					- widget for choices that can be made in an ink story, used by WBP_Display.
+					- widget for choices that can be made in a story, used by WBP_Display.

 ## Editing Ink source